nikolausmayer/file-IO-benchmark/README.md

 ## Notes

-**iobench** cannot detect caching on NFS or otherwise not-directy-attached filesystems.
+- **iobench** cannot detect caching on NFS or otherwise not-directy-attached filesystems.

+- Start with a sinple thread `--jobs 1` to get a feeling for how fast your system is.
+Then ramp up the thread count until **iobench** stops complaining about being CPU-constrained and you see that the cumulative reading speed stops increasing.

+- **iobench** is written in C++ which may not be the best choice for fast raw file I/O, so **iobench is not a benchmark for singlethreaded I/O**!
+Its only purpose is to max out your disk by throwing loads of reading threads at it.

 ## License